How to say 'no' to executives (without killing your career)

 "Now let’s talk about the path."

 Because executives don’t look for permission.
-They look for solutions.
+They expect solutions.

 Step 2: Expose the Tradeoffs, Not the Flaws